-Teachers must provide students the opportunity to master each of the course content standards.
-It is important to understand that neglecting course content standards will leave gaps in students' skills and understandings and will leave students unprepared for the challenges they face in this and later courses.
+Teachers must provide students the opportunity to master each of the grade-level or course content standards.
+It is important to understand that neglecting grade-level or course content standards will leave gaps in students' skills and understandings and will leave students unprepared for the challenges they face in this and later courses.